 For small amounts, you may be told to watch the person carefully at home.

-For a larger amount, you may need to take the person to a hospital emergency department.
+For a larger amount, you may need to take the person to the hospital emergency room.

 In high doses, acetaminophen can cause damage to the liver.
 At the hospital, doctors will check the level of acetaminophen in the blood and may give activated charcoal or antidote medication to prevent the toxic effect on the body.